nikitalakha/Defect-Classification/README.md

 - Data Normalization: Min-Max normalization significantly improved the model's accuracy by balancing the feature scales.
 - Bayes Classifier: The Bayes classifier demonstrated competitive performance, highlighting the importance of understanding data distribution for effective classification.

-**Implications:
+**Implications:**
-**The project provides insights into fault classification and emphasizes the significance of data preprocessing and model evaluation.
+The project provides insights into fault classification and emphasizes the significance of data preprocessing and model evaluation.
 The chosen model can be deployed for real-world applications in industries for automated defect detection in steel plates, enhancing quality control and safety.

-**Limitations:
+**Limitations:**
-**- Generalization: The model's generalizability to other datasets and scenarios requires further assessment.
+- Generalization: The model's generalizability to other datasets and scenarios requires further assessment.
 - Data Confidentiality: The confidentiality of the 27 indicators underscores the importance of handling sensitive data in real-world applications.

 Overall, this exemplifies the application of machine learning for practical problem-solving and emphasizes the importance of model selection, data normalization, and result analysis in building accurate predictive models.